BerjisTech/GiftersClub-iOS/README.md

 ## Overview

-- Supabase Google OAuth for sign-in (same project/keys as Angular).
+- Native Sign in with Apple for sign-in (via Supabase Auth).
 - Root router that shows `AuthView` when signed out, `MainTabView` when signed in.
 - Deep links:
   - `gifterclub://login-callback` (OAuth return)